General enquiries: 0800 326 5559

 Our rehab clinics in Bradford are home to a wide range of therapy treatments, which can be used alone or in conjunction with each other.

-Therapy and counselling are crucial to achieving long-term recovery from a drug or alcohol addiction, and some of the most common therapy treatments available in Bradford are listed below:
+Therapy and addiction counselling treatments are crucial to achieving long-term recovery from drug addiction or alcoholism, and some of the most common therapy treatments available in Bradford are listed below:

 Cognitive behavioural therapy (CBT)